camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 - Here are the guides related to connecting to existing Keycloak:
   - [Configuration of the Camunda Helm Chart](/docs/self-managed/setup/guides/using-existing-keycloak/)
   - [Configuration of Keycloak](/docs/next/self-managed/identity/user-guide/configuration/configure-external-identity-provider/)

+### Running benchmarks

+If you would like to run benchmarks on the platform then please refer to our [community project](https://github.com/camunda-community-hub/camunda-8-benchmark)